xan105/node-win-screen-resolution/README.md

 ]
 ```

-❌ Will throw on unexpected error.
+❌ Will throw if not running Win10 or greater.

 ### `getCurrentResolution(): object`